scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 ## Deprecations For Less Confusion

-A consequence of cleaning and simplifying the collections framework is that several types or operations have been deprecated.
+A consequence of cleaning and simplifying the collections framework is that several types or operations have been deprecated in Scala 2.13 and will be removed in 2.14.

 ### `Iterable` Is The Top Collection Type

 We felt that having a distinction between `Traversable` and `Iterable` was not worth it, so we removed `Traversable` (it is now an alias to `Iterable[A]`).

-`IterableOnce[A]` is now the collection type at the top of the hierarchy.
+`Iterable[A]` is now the collection type at the top of the hierarchy.
 Its only abstract member is `def iterator: Iterator[A]`.

 ### `LazyList` Is Preferred Over `Stream`